 Configure and Deploy Confluent Private Cloud Gateway

-A separate guide is provided for the following security-related tasks.
+A separate guide is provided for the security-related tasks.
 See Configure Security for Confluent Private Cloud Gateway:

-• Configure Secret Stores
+• Configure secret stores

-• Configure SSL Configuration
+• Configure SSL

-• Configure Password Configuration
+• Configure passwords

-• Configure Authentication Swapping
+• Configure authentication swapping

 Confluent Gateway supports deployment on-premises, in private cloud VPCs, or in hybrid environments.